bemanproject/task/docs/P3796-task-issues.md

 isn't using TLS but rather the environments accessed via the receiver.
 However, existing software does use TLS and at least for migration corresponding support may be necessary.
-One way to implement this functionality is using a scheduler adapter with a customized `affine_on` algorithm:
+One way to implement this functionality is using a scheduler adapter with a customised `affine_on` algorithm:

 - When the `affine_on` algorithm is started, it captures the relevant